Poisoned classifiers are not only backdoored, they are fundamentally broken: Methodology

-Since our attack depends on observed backdoor features in adversarial examples, one could argue that this is caused by the transferability of adversarial patches~\citep{tom2017advpatch}, which could be a general property of all classifiers (i.e., our attack may also work to create an adversarial patch against clean classifiers).
-To address this point, we also evaluate our attack on clean classifiers (Results are shown in Section~\ref{experiment}) and find that clean classifiers are not broken by our method.
-Overall, our results prompt us to rethink backdoor poisoned classifiers.
-Do backdoored classifiers really require the secret backdoor to be controlled/manipulated?
-Our findings show that this is not the case.
-Not only can backdoor patterns be leaked through adversarial examples, we can also construct multiple triggers to attack poisoned classifiers that are just as effective as the original trigger.
+We use the constructed triggers to attack the poisoned classifier.
+Surprisingly, we find that although we create these triggers from only a handful of images, they generalize well to other images in the test set, attaining high attack success rates.
+Therefore we can use the procedure described above (illustrated in Figure~\ref{pipeline}) to easily break a poisoned classifier without access to the original backdoor trigger.
+Since our attack constructs the triggers from adversarial examples, one could argue that this is caused by the transferability of adversarial patches~\citep{tom2017advpatch}, which could be a general property of all classifiers (i.e., our attack may also work for clean classifier by creating an adversarial patch).
+To address this point, we evaluate our attack on clean classifiers (results in Section~\ref{experiment}) and find that clean classifiers are not broken by our method.
+Overall, our findings show that the \textit{secret} backdoor is not required to manipulate poisoned classifiers, as suggested implicitly by previous work ~\citep{qiao2019defend}, thus highlighting the real vulnerability of poisoned classifier in practical scenarios.